patrick-morrison/shipwreck_inspector/README.md

 Remember to set the environment variable:
 DROPBOX_OAUTH2_TOKEN

-You can use the task scheduler to make regular backups.
-The following command saves csv files into a folder called 'tables':
+You can use the heroku-scheduler addon to make regular backups.
+The following management command saves csv files into a folder called 'tables':
 ```bash
 python manage.py save_tables
 ```